Yamo93/computer-networking/3-transport-layer/3-6-principles-congestion-control.md

 ## Difference between congestion control and flow control
 Flow control = single sender sends too much data.

-Congestion controls = multiple senders send too much data.
+Congestion control = multiple senders send too much data.

 ## Two congested senders.
 Consider the figure below, which shows the application-to-application throughput achieved when two senders are competing at a shared bottleneck link.
 Suppose that when the overall arrival rate,  lambdain' (for each sender) is close to R/2, the throughput to the application layer (at each receiver), lambdaout, is equal to 0.8 *  lambdain'.